AustinGil/vuetensils/docs/components/Drawer.md

 ## Examples

-The following styles have been added to **this site** to make the dialogs easier to see:
+The following styles have been added to **this site** to make the drawers easier to see:

 ```css
 .bg-white {